- What is keyword research?

 For instance, look at what happens when I type in the keyword “dessert recipes.”

-However, as I continued to click “See more,” I found keywords with lower monthly searches, meaning that they are likely less competitive (but they’re still searched).
+However, as I continued to click “See more,” I found keywords with lower monthly searches, meaning that they are likely less competitive but still searched for.

 To remember the keywords, you can click the “+” sign next to them, and they will be added to a list.
 You can compile a list of great keywords directly on Pinterest!